the paratheatre workings

 Antero:

-So, right away we have narrowed the number of people that do this work because we live in a void-ignorant society.
-We live in a culture that places significant social taboos around ‘being a nobody’.
-Many people are terrified by the prospect of an all-encompassing, enveloping void.
-But these fears are unfounded and childish.
-Thanks to the experiments and discoveries in quantum physics, we now know that 99% of the known universe is made of this void, not the "things" in it.
-This includes us; we are expressions of this Void.
+The technique of No-Form significantly narrows the range of people that can do this work or would want to do it.
+We live in a void-ignorant society and many people are quietly terrified by the prospect of being nobody, let alone becoming intimate with an all-encompassing, enveloping experience of the void.
+Though these fears are naive and childish, they persist in the majority of the modern populace.
+Thanks to the experiments and discoveries of Quantum Physics, we now know that 99% of the known universe is made of this void, not the "things" in it.
+This includes us; we are all expressions of this Void.
 And this void is not empty.
 There is no such thing as empty space in nature.
-What appears like empty space is actually teeming with potential energy, or what we call No-Form.
+What appears as empty space is actually teeming with potential energy, or what we call No-Form.

 Jessica: Could you say more on the difference between this work and therapy?